skellis46/slipbox/embodied intelligence project ahrc bid.md

 > Science has opened up to rigorous studies of mindful-movement practices and body-awareness-enhancing approaches. [@mehling-2020-if p.257]

 Objective measures of body awareness are limited in that they tend to "test the equivalent of your visual acuity when looking at modern art in a museum, rather than how you process what you see and feel" [@mehling-2020-if p.256]

+- see [[the somatic marker hypothesis of Damasio]] and Craig's neural basis for body awareness

 Cognitive science and neuroscience are increasingly testing some of these claims, and there is reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness